What Is Tianeptine And Is It Available At GNC?

 Tianeptine is a prescription drug that is commonly used to treat depression and, to a lesser degree, asthma, irritable bowel syndrome and other maladies.
-Tianeptine is sold throughout the world, though not in the United States, under many brand names including Stablon, Coaxil, Tatinol, Tianeurax and Salymbra.
+Tianeptine is sold throughout the world, though not in the United States, under many brand names including Stablon, Coaxil, Tatinol, Tianeurax, and Salymbra.

 Tianeptine for depression is generally prescribed at 12.5mg, two to three times daily.

 Tianeptine is notable for the lack of side effects common to other TCA’s.
-It shows fewer cardiovascular effects and less instances of dry mouth, constipation, sedation and appetite stimulation.
-One study did find it was most prone to causing liver damage, but the results were questioned due to limited quality of the study.
+It shows fewer cardiovascular effects and fewer instances of dry mouth, constipation, sedation and appetite stimulation.
+One study did find it was most prone to causing liver damage, but the results were questioned due to the limited quality of the study.

-Most common side effects, at up to the listed rate, include: headaches (18%), dry mouth (20%), dizziness (10%), insomnia/nightmares (20%), constipation (15%), drowsiness (10%) and weight gain (3%).
+Most common side effects, at up to the listed rate, include headaches (18%), dry mouth (20%), dizziness (10%), insomnia/nightmares (20%), constipation (15%), drowsiness (10%) and weight gain (3%).
 Other common side effects can include agitation, nausea, abdominal pain, agitation and irritability/anxiety.

-Studies have shown that tianeptine can effectively treat major depressive disorder, presenting with or without anxiety, better than other medications and with fewer side effects.
+Studies have shown that Tianeptine can effectively treat the major depressive disorder, presenting with or without anxiety, better than other medications and with fewer side effects.
 Another study showed positive results in those with panic disorder and another showed a positive impact in cognition for those suffering from depression-induced cognitive dysfunction.

 Research has also shown it can be effective in treating depression related to Parkinson’s disease as well as PTSD.
-In addition, a study was done comparing tianeptine to a leading irritable bowel syndrome medication and it showed comparable efficacy with less side effects such as constipation and dry mouth.
+In addition, a study was done comparing tianeptine to a leading irritable bowel syndrome medication and it showed comparable efficacy with fewer side effects such as constipation and dry mouth.

 A study was done in 1998 by the Central University of Venezuela Institute of Experimental Medicine.
 It lasted for 52 weeks and included a random, controlled study of children with asthma.
 Children that received tianeptine showed an increase in lung functioning.
 Additional studies also showed benefits in treating asthma both in children and adults.